-When applying for financial support towards creative activity from Help Musicians, there are four distinct strands to choose from.
-These four support strands are always open and available, so you will never face a deadline on your application.
+When applying for financial support towards creative activity from Help Musicians, there are five areas uof support you choose from.
+Applications for these five areas of support are always open, so you will never face a deadline on your application.

 Financial support for up to £1,500 to take advantage of opportunities that enhance your skills or artistic practice.
 This could be a virtual conference to learn more about the industry, an online course to enhance your skills, 1:1 coaching or an online masterclass with an expert, or perhaps some time to work with a mentor.